wrstudios/reso_web_api/README.md

 ```

 Note that if you choose this option, you _may_ specify the strategy implementation by passing its _class_ as the `:strategy` option.
+If you omit the `:strategy` parameter, it will default to `ResoWebApi::Authentication::TokenAuth`.

 ```ruby
 # Iterate over all properties -- WARNING!
 Might take a long time